taogen-docs/resources-of-learning/#cs-foundations.md

 - Computer Organization and Architecture: Designing for Performance (9th, 2012) by William Stallings
 - Structured Computer Organization (6th, 2012) by Andrew S. Tanenbaum, Todd Austin
+- The Little Schemer by Daniel P. Friedman
+- How to Design Programs: An Introduction to Programming and Computing by Matthias Felleisen

+Computation

+- Introduction to the Theory of Computation by Michael Sipser

 Digital Circuits